 You can say that again.
 "Women do not esteem a glutton."

 Grandmother's Sunday roasts, with mashed potatoes and gravy.

-Last week, sitting at the new Kelly's (Sam's on Eastlake) I dipped tender red meat and fresh French bread into sweet barbecue sauce.
-I looked up at Canlis's lights and thought of Daly's just down the street.
+Last week, sitting at the new Kelly's - Sam's on Eastlake - I dipped tender red meat and fresh French bread into sweet barbecue sauce.
+I looked up at Canlis' lights and thought of Daly's just down the street.
 I was blissfully trapped inside Seattle's Meat Triangle.

-Even the fact some people nearby looked like what we were eating didn't bother me.
+Even the fact some people nearby resembled what we were eating didn't bother me.

 The chef at Sam's is a vegetarian.
 So is the owner of Daly's hamburger stand.
 At Canlis, more people order fish than meat.

 Miss Picky claims we carnivores will go the way of the dinosaurs.